jadamsowers/trailhead/FAMILY_MANAGEMENT_IMPLEMENTATION.md

    - Allows editing of pre-filled data if needed

 4. **Save to Family Option** ✅
-   - Checkbox: "💾 Save these participants to my family for future trips"
+   - Checkbox: "💾 Save these participants to my family for future outings"
    - Only shown for authenticated parents adding new participants
    - Automatically saves all participants to family after successful signup
    - Includes helpful description of the feature